 Should I Go to College?
 How to Make the Right Choice for You

-Admittedly, I’m somewhat biased because I’ve spent years stressing the importance of attending college to high school students.
-However, I do recognize that college might not be for everyone.
+Admittedly, we might be somewhat biased because we've spent years stressing the importance of attending college to high school students.
+However, we do recognize that college might not be for everyone.

-Other than the pros and cons of college I mentioned previously, here are some additional factors to consider when deciding whether or not to attend college.
+Other than the pros and cons of college we mentioned previously, here are some additional factors to consider when deciding whether or not to attend college.

 You'll Have More Options With a College Degree